What is a sorority?

 Deferred recruitment is when a school decides recruitment will be held in the Spring, or the second semester, rather than in the Fall, or the first semester.
 This allows the girls time to build friendships and make more knowledgeable decisions about which sisterhood is best for them.

 That's tough because there isn't just one answer.
 Each sorority has its own particular personality, and every girl has her place.
-Most ZTAs would answer that they chose Zeta because the girls are fun.
-And not just fun, but funny, passionate, exuberant, wild, quirky, punny, a little weird (but, y'know, the good weird), smart, chill, real, loving, understanding, sometimes late, faithful, and positive.
+Most ZTAs would answer that they chose Zeta because the girls are genuine.
+And not just genuine, but passionate, exuberant, loving, unique, loyal, smart, understanding, faithful, and supportive.
 There isn't just one thing that made anyone go Zeta.
 But, when you know, you know.
 You know?

 What is the minimum GPA required for recruitment?

-We require that a freshman, sophomores, and juniors have a minimum GPA of 2.75 in order to receive a bid from our chapter.
+We require that freshmen, sophomores, and juniors have a minimum GPA of 3.00 in order to receive a bid from our chapter.

 Does Zeta recognize legacies?